Wanting to do something with "yao"

 要 (yào) and 想 (xiǎng)

 Instead of using 要 (yào), it is also possible to use the word 想 (xiǎng).
-These two words are both auxiliary verbs and are largely interchangeable, and both generally mean "to want."
-The only difference worth mentioning is that 要 (yào) is often used when it is something you want to/need to do, and plan to take action on.
+These two words are largely interchangeable, and both can mean "to want."
+The small difference is that 要 (yào) is often used for something you want to or need to do, and plan to take action on.
 It can sound a bit more demanding (and less polite). 想 (xiǎng) on the other hand, often conveys an idea on one's mind, that one may or may not take action on.
 You can think of it as meaning "would like to."